pippo-java/pippo.github.io/index.md

 The framework is based on Java Servlet 3.0 and requires Java 7.

-**Note:** Pippo is built using Java 1.7 (and NOT Java 1.8) but we will use lambdas in examples to show shorter code.
+**Note:** Pippo is built using Java 1.7 but we use lambdas in examples to show shorter code.
+Of course if your project is build with Java 1.8 you can use lambdas also.